Have historical relations with India, want to strengthen collaboration: Somalia health minister | Health

 Have historical relations with India, want to strengthen collaboration: Somalia health minister

-Health Minister of Somalia Dr Ali Haji Adan said his country has historical relations with India and stressed on further strengthening collaboration with New Delhi.Health ministers and delegates from various countries are in the national capital to attend the sixth edition of the Advantage Healthcare India event, which aims to promote Medical Value Travel in the country.During a visit to Apollo Hospitals in Delhi on Thursday, Adan said, We have historical relations between Somalia and the Indian government.
+Health Minister of Somalia Dr Ali Haji Adan Thursday said his country has historical relations with India and stressed on further strengthening collaboration with New Delhi.Health ministers and delegates from various countries are in the national capital to attend the sixth edition of the Advantage Healthcare India event, which aims to promote Medical Value Travel in the country.During a visit to Apollo Hospitals in Delhi, Adan said, We have historical relations between Somalia and the Indian government.

 - Country: